t-karasova/grs-samples-python/search/tutorials/tutorial_filtering.md

 To check a list of text and numeric fields that support filtering, use the [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#filter)

-If you try to filter the search results by the field that is not intended for filtering, e.g. the `name` field, you will get an error message.
+If you try to filter the search results by a field that is not intended for filtering, for example, the `name` field, you will get an error message.

 1. Change the variable `filter` value to the following: